by Dr. C.H. Weaver M.D. updated 5/2022

 An international trial testing several therapies for patients with newly diagnosed and recurrent GBM by using a master protocol so several therapies or combinations of therapies from pharma companies can be tested simultaneously.
 AGILE is sponsored by the non-profit charitable organization the Global Coalition for Adaptive Research (GCAR), by the end of the year GBM AGILE will open in over 40 academic medical centers and community-based institutions across the US.

 A similar approach has already been used in breast cancer, where the I-SPY trials have used a platform design to test several different breast cancer drugs against the same control group.
-The first drug being evaluated is Regorafenib which showed promise compared to standard of care in the REGOMA clinical, published in The Lancet Oncology in December, 2018.
+The first drug being evaluated is Regorafenib which showed promise compared to standard of care in the REGOMA clinical trial.

 Clinical Trials at Cancer Centers Doing Significant Research in Advanced Brain Cancer